 New York Equal Pay Act

-In July 2019, Governor Andrew Cuomo signed a bill into law that expanded the New York Equal Pay Act which expanded pay protections.
-This was achieved by requiring employers to provide employees with equal pay for “substantially similar” work across all protected categories under the New York State Human Rights Law (NYSHRL).
-Those categories include age, race, creed, color, national origin, sexual orientation, gender identity or expression, military status, sex, marital status, or disability.
+In July 2019, former Governor Andrew Cuomo signed a bill into law that expanded the New York Equal Pay Act, which expanded pay protections.
+This was achieved by requiring employers to provide employees with equal pay for “substantially similar” work.
+This applies to all work across protected categories under the New York State Human Rights Law (NYSHRL).
+Those categories include:

-The bill works to ensure that all of the above categories be paid at a wage that is the equal of that which an employee outside the same protected class in the same work environment, is paid for either equal work or “substantially similar work, when viewed as a composite of skill, effort, and responsibility, and performed under similar working conditions.”
+The bill works to ensure that all of the above categories be paid at a wage that is equal to an employee outside the same protected class in the same work environment.
+Specifically, they are to be paid equally for equal work or “substantially similar work, when viewed as a composite of skill, effort, and responsibility, and performed under similar working conditions.”

 In addition to expanding these protected groups, it also places less of a burden on employees to prove wage discrimination by requiring the employers to pay at equal rates for “substantially similar” work.

-To prove discrimination did not occur, an employer would still need to show that the pay difference was justified by seniority, merit, quantity or quality production, and factors such as training, education, or prior experience.
+To prove discrimination did not occur, an employer would still need to show that the pay difference was justified.
+Higher pay can be justified by:

 Fair Labor Standards Act (FLSA)